mbonjour/POCCertificateless/README.md

 sudo apt-get install libgmp-dev
 ```

-One more step, we need to download the RELIC library source and copy it to the lib folder :
+One more step in the directory, we need to download the RELIC library source and copy it to the lib folder because we need the headers.
+If neede you can reompile the library with the BLS12-P381 curve and create a relic-target folder  but it's not necessary as it's already done.
 ```bash
 cd libs
 git clone https://github.com/relic-toolkit/relic.git
 ```

 ## Build and launch
 To simply build from the sources you can try this command :
 ```bash
 cmake . && make
 ```
-And you will have an ELF executable called Test_RELIC.
+And you will have an ELF executable called testAlgo, mainServer, mainClient.

+You can try it yourself by first running the server and then the client.
+Or just try the testAlgo to see a test made for perfomences and testing a scenario.

 ## Purpose of the POC
 The POC simply try to encrypt an AES Key with Certificateless crypto and then sign it.